rasoolaaqib/logisticregression/README.md

 # Logistic Regression
-A machine learning model for Logistic Regression, with comparison made with the logistic regression model from sci-kit learn. test and train folers contains the test and train dataset respectively. data preprocessing is done removing the stop_words from the tweets. positive and negative words are respectively contained in the similar named text files.
+A machine learning model for Logistic Regression, with comparison made with the logistic regression model from sci-kit learn.
+This example is of sentiment analysis done on tweets scraped of off twitter. test and train folers contains the test and train dataset respectively. data preprocessing is done removing the stop_words from the tweets. positive and negative words are respectively contained in the similar named text files.